 To reset the Industrial Managed Switch to the Factory default setting, you can also press the hardware reset button at the front panel about 5 seconds.
 After the device be rebooted.
+All configuration will be loaded to default setting include IP address.
 You can login the management WEB interface within the same subnet of 192.168.0.xx.